 The Battle of Tsushima.
 At the beginning of the battle, Japanese superiority didn't seem so overwhelming.
 In the end, Russia lost nearly the entire fleet, including all 8 of their battleships and all 3 of the smaller coastal battleships.
 Japanese losses; Three torpedo boats.
 To the present day, the word "Tsushima" in Russian is synonymous with utmost defeat.

 The entire Russo-Japanese War was a series of curb stomp battles with varying victors, but no battle was more completely one-sided than this one, made all the worse by the fact that the Russian armada had sailed almost all the way around the eastern hemisphere only to be so thoroughly destroyed.
-The once-proud Russian navy was wiped out, not to return again until the Cold War, while the previously dismissed, resource-poor tiny island nation of Japan was left with no real naval rival in the Pacific for 36 years, when it made the tactical mistake of delivering a curb-stomp airstrike on a previously dismissed nation across the ocean at Pearl Harbor.
+The once-proud Russian navy was wiped out, not to return again until the Cold War, while the previously dismissed, resource-poor tiny island nation of Japan was left with no real naval rival in the Pacific for 36 years, when it made the strategic mistake of repeating another such feat against "a nation of shopkeepers" across the ocean.

 The Mongol Invasions.
 The vast majority of battles fought by the Mongols fit into this category, with the exception of Vietnam and Egypt where they were defeated, although not without inflicting major losses.